Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

 for $\alpha>0$.
-From now on, we shall suppose that the Lévy process~$\tc$ associated with the tagged cell~$\TC$ via Lamperti's transformation is not \voc{arithmetic}, in the sense that there is no $r>0$ such that $\Pr(\tc(t)\in r\Z)=1$ for all $t\ge0$.
-To state our result, let us define the probability distribution~$\rho$ on $\oo{0}{\infty}$ by
+From now on, we shall suppose that the L\'{e}vy process~$\tc$ associated with the tagged cell~$\TC$ via Lamperti's transformation is not \emph{arithmetic}, in the sense that there is no $r>0$ such that $\PP(\tc(t)\in r\ZZ)=1$ for all $t\ge0$.
+To state our result, let us define the probability distribution~$\rho$ on~$\oo{0}{\infty}$ by

 where